trangnguyen250100/PowerBI/Users and Revenue/README.md

 The dashboard provides insights into the performance of the Flood-It! game over a selected 7-day period.
 It consists of three main pages:

 - Overview:
-A summary of key metrics such as active users, new users, removed users, crash users, and revenue streams (total revenue, ad revenue, and in-app purchase revenue).
+A summary of key metrics such as active users, new users, removed users, and revenue streams (total revenue, ad revenue, and in-app purchase revenue).
 It also highlights trends in user activity and revenue over time for a quick snapshot of the game's overall performance.

 - Revenue:
 Focuses on monetization, showcasing revenue trends, ad impressions, and in-app purchase data.
 It provides insights into the game's financial performance.